by the WoundSource Editors

 Ischemia: Insufficient vascular supply possibly resulting in tissue damage if no intervention occurs; can be caused by either acute obstruction (critical limb ischemia) or constriction (possibly chronic vascular complications of disease states such as diabetes mellitus).

-Offloading: The mechanical process of distributing weight and dynamic forces evenly; this is accomplished with external application of layers of padding and a rigid containing device over the lower extremity for healing of diabetic foot ulcer.
+Offloading: The mechanical process of distributing weight and dynamic forces evenly; this can be accomplished with external application of layers of padding and placement of a rigid device over the lower extremity for healing of diabetic foot ulcers.

-Osteomyelitis: Presence of clinical infection penetrating bone marrow and surrounding bone, in diabetic foot ulcer, often treated by removing the affected bone and adjacent tissue or by administration of a prolonged course of antibiotics.
+Osteomyelitis: Presence of clinical infection penetrating cancellous and surrounding cortical bone; in diabetic foot ulcers, osteomyelitis is often treated by resecting the affected bone and adjacent tissue or with the administration of a prolonged course of oral or intravenous antibiotics.

 Pre-ulcerative lesion: More commonly known as a callus, or a localized area of hypertrophied stratum corneum, typically found on the plantar, medial, and lateral surfaces of the foot, and indicating an area of repetitive external pressure or trauma; in patients with diabetes, calluses are exacerbated by peripheral neuropathy.